-BEA has developed a preliminary set of statistics measuring the contributions of space-related industries to the overall U.S. economy.
+BEA is developing statistics measuring the contributions of space-related industries to the overall U.S. economy.
 These estimates give business leaders, policymakers, and the public a new tool to analyze the space economy and to inform investment decisions.

 Preliminary estimates of the U.S. space economy’s GDP, gross output, private employment, and private compensation by industry were first published in the December 2020 Survey of Current Business.
 The statistics were updated in January 2022 to include an additional year as well as chained (inflation-adjusted) estimates.
 BEA will continue to explore options for further work and extensions to these space economy statistics.
 The next release, including data for 2022, is expected in 2024.

 - Exploring the Space Economy The BEA Wire, February 2020